kramit/Docker-Projects/README.md

-This take my previous TFL status HTML report at https://github.com/kramit/Powershell-scripts/tree/master/TFL and wraps it up in a loop, this is then put into a severcore container and the loop runs every 10 seconds, this container I have published to ** https://hub.docker.com/r/kramit/tfl ** you can pull it to your local Docker with the command ** docker pull kramit/tf l**
+This take my previous TFL status HTML report at https://github.com/kramit/Powershell-scripts/tree/master/TFL and wraps it up in a loop, this is then put into a severcore container and the loop runs every 10 seconds, this container I have published to https://hub.docker.com/r/kramit/tfl you can pull it to your local Docker with the command **docker pull kramit/tfl**